milad-ai/dbcs_4051/project.md

 4. **SQL Implementation (1 point)**
    - Write SQL scripts to create tables and populate them with sample data in PostgreSQL.

-5. **Streamlit Application (1 point)**
+5. **Web Application Development with Flask (1 point)**
-   - Build a user interface with Streamlit to interact with the database (e.g., insert, update, query).
+   - Build a web application using Flask to interact with the database.
+   - Implement at least the following functionalities:
+     - **Insert:** Add new records to the database via a web form.
+     - **Delete:** Remove records.
+     - **Update:** Modify existing records.
+     - **Query:** Search and display records with filters.
+   - Use **psycopg2** for direct database connectivity (no ORM allowed).
+   - Write raw SQL queries for all database operations.
+   - Design simple HTML templates with **Jinja2** for the front-end.

 ---